Acquired Brain Injuries

 Neuro-optometric rehab utilizes special prescription lenses, prism lenses or patching, depending on the visual problem that needs treatment.

 With the right treatment paired with a customized neuro-optometric rehabilitation program, many patients find that their symptoms improve almost immediately, leading the way toward long-term healing.
-For more information about neuro-optometry please contact or to schedule a neuro-optometric vision evaluation.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+For more information about neuro-optometry please contact or to schedule a neuro-optometric vision evaluation.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.